Nurses still struggling to return to New Zealand despite MIQ slots for healthcare workers - NZ Herald

 A nurse who sailed home because she couldn't get a slot in MIQ and another who's given up trying say there are still too many barriers to getting nurses back to New Zealand.

-There are critical nursing shortages all over the country, with expectations it will only get worse with the Covid outbreak next year
+There are critical nursing shortages all over the country, with fears it will only get worse with a Covid outbreak next year.

-But nurses groups said it was still to difficult for New Zealand nurses to get home or for overseas nurses to move here.
+But nurses groups said it was still too difficult for New Zealand nurses to get home or for overseas nurses to move here.

 New Zealand nurse Rachel Fraher was in Australia until she hitched a ride on a yacht, arriving a few days ago.